-The state of New York is investing into addiction disorder recovery by opening 14 new treatment centers in the state.
+The State of New York is investing in addiction disorder recovery by opening 14 new treatment centers in the state.
 The treatment centers will open in response to more than $5 million in funding from the state’s Office of Alcoholism and Substance Abuse Services (OASAS).

 With locations throughout the state, the addiction recovery centers will be operated by local organizations.
 Additionally, some of the funding will go toward the expansion of two existing recovery centers.
 The expansion supports the state’s strategic plan to offer more individuals addiction treatment, the new centers bring the total number of available facilities to 25.